bryce-marshall/firebase-bridge/packages/firestore-functions/assets/README.md

 });
 ```

-> You can register **many** triggers for the same database/controller — even your entire production set — to simulate a full backend in tests.---
+> You can register **many** triggers for the same database/controller — even your entire production set — to simulate a full backend in tests.

+---

 ## Supported trigger shapes